Three more emails we received on homosexuality

 Incoming E-mail: Many in our society seem to think that homosexuality should be accepted because it is genetic.
 Yet most of the same psychologists, physicians, and other researchers who promote that view also say that pedophiles and alcoholics are born that way.
 If a behavior is genetically determined, is it automatically acceptable?

 Response: There is a method by which researchers can try to determine whether a certain trait is determined by genetics or by the environment.
 They study identical twins -- people with essentially identical DNA -- who were separated at birth and raised apart.
-Such studies show that left-handedness, right handedness, skin color, the potential for alcohol addiction, eye color, blood type, the potential for homosexuality and many other traits and physical factors are all either directly caused by genes, or are set up by genes and later may triggered by factors in the environment.
+Such studies show that left-handedness, right handedness, skin color, the potential for alcohol addiction, eye color, blood type, the potential for a homosexuality orientation and many other traits and physical factors are all either directly caused by genes, or are set up by genes and later may triggered by factors in the environment.
 Genes may also be involved in pedophilia.

 Just because something is determined genetically does not mean that it is automatically moral or immoral.
 However, knowing the cause does help us understand more about its nature.